alansill/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

             ansible-vault edit security_config.yml --vault-password-file .security_vault.key

+    If a subsequent run of ``security.yml`` or ``omnia.yml``, all configuration files that have been encrypted by the playbook will be unencrypted.

 Omnia installs a FreeIPA server on the manager node and FreeIPA clients on the cluster  and login node using one of the below commands: ::